saurabh-slacklife/job-scheduler/README.md

 3. All services run in UTC timezone and tasks are required to be submitted in UTZ only.
 Though there isn’t any validation to check if the supplied time zone is not UTC.
 4. Additional state, SCHEDULED, is added for consistency.
+5. Validation error results of REST endpoints are not custom handled and out of current MVP scope.

 #### Design Aspects